rickyHong/FastSpeech2/README.md

-# FastSpeech 2 - PyTorch Implementation
+# FastSpeech 2 - PyTorch Implementation (adaption)

 This is a PyTorch implementation of Microsoft's text-to-speech system [**FastSpeech 2: Fast and High-Quality End-to-End Text to Speech**](https://arxiv.org/abs/2006.04558v1).
 This project is based on [xcmyz's implementation](https://github.com/xcmyz/FastSpeech) of FastSpeech.
 Feel free to use/modify the code.